The Girl on the Shore

 This manga is mundane, almost lacking a plot as we watch these two teenagers navigate their sexual relationship.
 But I think that’s what makes it so unique.
 There is no intense action, no horrific moments like in Asano’s other work.
 It’s slow.
 It’s realistic.
 It’s beautiful, but what’s the point?

 The one consistent feeling from this work is Anguish.
-The Girl on the Shore is not a comfortable read (nor is any of Asano’s works…) it feels almost as if the sea swallows you while you read, washing you over with anguish.
+The Girl on the Shore is not a comfortable read (nor is most of Asano’s works…) it feels almost as if the sea swallows you while you read, washing you over with anguish.
 We all remember how it felt to be a teenager, the confusion and deep sadness of wanting to grow up, but not knowing what that means, and that feeling is portrayed so well through The Girl on the Shore.

 The end of chapter 14 is an excellent example of this.
 The chapter begins with Sato and Isobe having sex, of course, but this time it’s a bit more grotesque.
 There is no emotion attached as they preform this act, and by the end, they are laying on Isobe’s floor, his room a mess.
 They discuss how Isobe used to like Sato, how he thought she had a small voice and seemed serious.
 Sato apologizes, as that is not who she is.
 But the apology is lifeless, she isn’t truly sorry.